paazmaya/grunt-yaml-validator/README.md

 ```

 In case you are using an automated loader, such as [`jit-grunt`](https://github.com/shootaroo/jit-grunt),
-the above is not needed.
+the above line is not needed.

 ## The "yaml_validator" task